 - In the context of the back, how many understand the difference between straight, sloping, level, strong and weak?

-The following photo is a typical example of what one sees.
+The following photo is a typical example of what one sees on FB.
 The comment one reads is that the photo demonstrates the optimum backline for a trotting canidae, and in a tone of authority it is stated what you see in the photo represents a straight back - inevitably, just like their German Shepherd Dogs back!

-There is no argument that 'in terms of endurance' there is no adult domestic dog, never mind a German Shepherd Show Dog, that can out-trot, out endure, a healthy Grey Wolf, but as to whether what is seen in the Grey Wolf topline constitutes a 'straight back' is another matter.
+There is no argument that 'in terms of endurance' there is no adult domestic dog, never mind a German Shepherd Show Dog, that can out-trot, out endure, a healthy Gray Wolf, but as to whether what is seen in the Gray Wolf topline constitutes a 'straight back' is another matter.

-Not withstanding evolution designed the Grey Wolfs backline and that the Grey Wolf is one of the planets greatest endurance trotting canidae, whilst the lumbar back is straight, the full back, the section that spans between the commencement of the withers and croup, is slightly concave.
-In more specific terms, the anticlinal region, the more forward part of the spine consisting of both thoracic and lumbar vertebrae has a perceptible hollow.
+Not withstanding evolution designed the Gray Wolfs backline and that the Gray Wolf is one of the planets greatest endurance trotting canidae, whilst the lumbar back is straight, the full back, the section that spans between the lower part of the withers and commencement of the croup, the pin bones, is slightly concave.
+In more specific terms, the anticlinal region of the back, the more forward part of the spine consisting of both thoracic and lumbar vertebrae has a perceptible hollow.

-As this post relates to comparisons to the German Shepherd Dogs backline, I also add, the back on the Grey Wolf slopes downwards from the rump to the base of the withers, in comparative terms, the Grey Wolf is overbuilt in the hindquarter!
+As this post relates to comparisons to the German Shepherd Dogs backline, I also add, the back on the Gray Wolf slopes downwards from the rump to the base of the withers, in comparative terms, the Gray Wolf, like approx. 70% of all pedigree dogs, including most working dogs, is overbuilt in the hindquarter - surprised?!

 Is this is a 'straight back'?
-It's not (and I have seen African Painted Dogs in the flesh), its slightly convex, the anticlinal region is higher than the withers and croup and I suspect from my personal observation the tops of the thoracic spires within the withers are higher than in the Grey Wolf, but that's another story!
+It's not (and I have seen African Painted Dogs in the flesh), its slightly convex, the anticlinal region is higher than the withers and croup and I suspect from my personal observation the tops of the dorsal spinal processes within the withers are higher than in the Gray Wolf, but that's another story!

 The point of my post is this;